Australian Domestic One-Day Cricket Final

 The Australian Domestic One-Day Cricket Final is the last match in the domestic List A Limited overs cricket series in Australia.
-The competition has had many names since its inception, since 2019–20 it is known as the Marsh One-Day Cup.
+The competition has had many names since its inception; since 2024-25 it has been known as the Dean Jones Trophy.

 Under the current competition format, the final is played at the home ground of the team that finishes the regular competition in first place.
 Under previous competition formats, the final has been played at the home ground of the finalist with the best record in the competition to that point or, in the very early years, at a neutral venue.